Kent County Cricket Club: County team to 1842

-The first inter-county match now considered to have first-class status was played between Kent and Surrey in 1773, and in 1787 a failed attempt to form a Kent County Club, with Dorset and Mann involved, was made at Coxheath.
-Inter-county matches declined towards the end of the 18th century, possibly as a result of a lack of investment during the Napoleonic Wars, although Kent teams continued to play matches.
-(Note: For example, Kent teams played four times against an England side in 1800 and a number of times in the early 19th century against club sides, England and MCC.)
-The resumption of matches between county sides in 1825, when Kent met Sussex at Brighton's Royal New Ground, saw matches organised by clubs in different parts of the county.
-(Note: For example, the Hawkhurst club organised matches in 1825 and 1826 against Sussex.)
+In 1787, with Dorset and Mann involved, an attempt was made to form a Kent County Club at Coxheath, near Maidstone, but it failed because the parties could not agree on the location.
+Inter-county matches declined towards the end of the 18th century, possibly as a result of a lack of investment during the Napoleonic Wars, although Kent teams continued to play matches, including four against England in 1800.

+Inter-county matches had not been played since 1796.
+They resumed in June 1825, when Kent met Sussex at Brighton's Royal New Ground, with a return at Hawkhurst Moor.
+The fixtures, organised by the Hawkhurst club in Kent and the Brighton in Sussex, were repeated in 1826.

-A second attempt to form a County Club was made during the 1830s at Town Malling, backed by lawyers Thomas Selby and Silas Norton, alongside George Harris, 3rd Baron Harris.
-Selby and Norton recruited Fuller Pilch from Norfolk, considered the best batsman in England, to play at Town Malling and maintain the cricket ground.
-Pilch played in Kent teams alongside players such as Alfred Mynn, Nicholas Felix, Ned Wenman and William Hillyer which dominated English cricket, winning 98 matches during the period, and the team is considered to have been the leading county side for six seasons out of the seven between 1837 and 1843.
-The expense of running county games meant that Town Malling proved too small to support a county club, and the club was wound up in 1841, Pilch moving to the Beverley club at Canterbury.
+A second attempt to form a county club was made during the 1830s at Town Malling, backed by lawyers Thomas Selby and Silas Norton, alongside George Harris, 3rd Baron Harris.
+Selby and Norton recruited Fuller Pilch from Norfolk, widely recognised as the best batsman in England, to play at Town Malling and maintain its Old County Ground.
+Pilch joined a strong county team which included Alfred Mynn, Nicholas Felix, Ned Wenman, and William Hillyer.
+Harry Altham considered this team to be a match for the Rest of England.
+In a "sensational" match at Town Malling in 1739, Kent defeated England by 2 runs.
+At Lord's in 1841, Kent defeated them again, this time by 70 runs.
+Despite success on the field, the club folded in 1841 because a small town like Malling could not afford the expense of running county matches.
+Pilch moved to the Beverley club at Canterbury.